diegoagd10/coin-mixer-challenge/README.md

 is failing, detect bottle necks, etc.

-- Improve the distribution logic since anyone can predict that the mixer is doing small deposits in the order the addresses where inserted.
+- Improve the distribution logic since anyone can predict that the mixer is doing small deposits in the order the addresses where inserted by the user.
 I could implement a random algorithm to do the small deposits instead.

-- Implement dependency injection since I needed to pass instances in all places.
+- Implement dependency injection since I needed to pass instances in all the places.

 - Create base client class to avoid duplicated code in the HTTP clients.